-We've made great progress in our water work and in connecting children and families to nature.
+We've made great progress in our work to protect Texas' precious water resources and connect children and families to nature.
 With your help, we can continue to make a difference for wildlife in Austin and around Texas.

-Your support can help us accomplish significant goals for 2015:
+Your support can help us accomplish significant goals:

-• Advocate for use of BP oil spill funds to advance protections of water flowing in Texas' rivers and estuaries
+• Advance protections of water flowing in Texas' rivers and estuaries

 • Develop resources to promote more wildlife habitats in Austin yards, businesses, and public spaces